Published by Jeremy. Last Updated on December 18, 2022.

-So for those who want to take advantage of seeing all of the shows you can on First Night, buying your ticket early and registering for timeslots when they become available will greatly improve your overall experience.
+So for those who want to take advantage of seeing all of the shows you can on First Night, planning in advance is a must.

 If you cannot get a timeslot for indoor shows, don't worry!

 The live music outdoors, parade, fire twirling and ice carving, and firework shows are more than enough to fill your evening.
-But we think that hitting up one or two indoor shows will make for a more robust experience all the same (especially for the ticket price).
+But we think that hitting up one or two indoor shows will make for a more robust experience all the same.